Green electricity in the United Kingdom

 A wind turbine at Greenpark, Reading, England, generating green electricity for approx 1000 homes.

 The availability and uptake of green electricity in the United Kingdom has increased in the 21st century.
 There are a number of suppliers offering green electricity in the United Kingdom.
 In theory these types of tariffs help to lower carbon dioxide emissions by increasing consumer demand for green electricity and encouraging more renewable energy plant to be built.
-Since Ofgem's 2014 regulations there are now set criteria defining what can be classified as a green source product.
+Since Ofgem's 2014 regulations, there have been set criteria defining what can be classified as a green source product.
 As well as holding sufficient guarantee of origin certificates to cover the electricity sold to consumers, suppliers are also required to show additionality by contributing to wider environmental and low carbon funds.

 Care needs to be taken in selecting a green energy supplier.
 A National Consumer Council report in December 2006 concluded that many green tariffs are not delivering the environmental benefits they claim to, and that consumers may not be making the positive contribution they think they are.